PatrickHK24/BigData/README.md

 ```

-However, looking at the average salary based on those skills, Python and R would guarantee a higher average salary.
-This could be also interpreted as an indicator; where the job market rewards less available skills with a higher retribution.
+Looking at the average salary based on those skills, Python and R would guarantee a higher average salary.
+A higher salary could be interpreted as a market reward for deficiency in skill availabily.
+Acquire familiarity with Python and Tableau, in addition to possessing solid skills in Excel and SQL, would seem to be the perfect combination to stand out in a crowded remote job market.

 ![Top skills](./assets/2_Top_skills_with_salary.png)
 *Bar graph represents in how many remote Business/Data analyst jobs the above skills were mentioned; generated with Excel from SQL result.